NoShore: On-the-go offline payments for Monero

 Contributions that make this frictionless, such as code to transfer via NFC, UR, Bluetooth and the like are particularly welcome.

-Simpler tasks to work on aren't worth any less though.
-You can find some directly in the source code as comments marked "TODO" and some of the tools list ideas for improvements in the "Roadmap" of their respective README files.
+Simpler tasks to work on can be found in the source code as comments marked "TODO" and some of the tools list ideas for improvements in their "roadmap" section of their respective README files.